What is a cashback credit card?

 How is cashback paid on a credit card?

 The cashback you earn by using your cashback credit card is usually paid back in the form of a credit on your bill.
+But some providers will deposit what you earn in your bank account.

 When is credit card cashback paid?